Business Personnel

 This depends on how good your accounting system is within your business.

-But remember, to use most of these accounting systems, you may have to be trained by professionals to use them properly.
+Certainly a number of electronic accounting systems are now so good and literally fully automatic that you could do without an accountant.
+But remember that most of these accounting systems require you to be trained by professionals to use them properly.
 Secondly, if your business requires to show accountability to shareholders, you will have to pay for the services of an independent accountant.

-As a general rule of thumb, most people would recommend that you get an accountant to help with your business finances because of time constraints.
+As a general rule of thumb, most people would recommend that you get an accountant to help you with your business finances because of time constraints.
 You will simply be too busy selling products and talking to customers to worry about the accounting side of your business.
 (1)